 - 1. Go to options, set option #57 to 1 (default 0). - 2.
 When the above is displayed press , this will initiate the flow metering setup mode. - 3.
 Next time the burner starts the M.M. will go into the ten point setup mode for flow metering automatically. - 4.
-In this mode the display will show fuel valve position in degrees angular and the flow units which can be adjusted by using the CH1/CH2/CH3/CH4/CH5 1 1 buttons as shown at the bottom of the screen.
+In this mode the display will show the fuel valve position in degrees angular and the flow

 - a) The CH4 window confirms to the commissioning engineer which of the 10 points are currently being measured. - b) The minimum numerical value for fuel flow that can be entered into memory is 0.01.
-The maximum numerical value for fuel flow that can be entered into memory is 999.0 - c) The values are entered in descending order, i.e. point #1 is maximum flame and point #10 is at minimum flame.
+The maximum numerical value for fuel flow that can be entered into memory is 999.0 - c) The values are entered in descending order, i.e. point #10 is maximum flame and point #1 is at minimum flame.
 The 10 sequential point on the load index are all located automatically by the M.M.
-All values are in units/minute. - 5.
+All values are in units/minute or units/hour. - 5.
 When fuel flow has been calculated or read off of a commissioning fuel flow meter the value is entered as detailed in point #4.

 - 6. The above detailed data entry routine is repeated until all 10 points have flow values allocated to them. - 7.
 When the last (10th) point has been entered the burner continues to fire. - 8.
-To display Fuel Flow Metering press $\left[\begin{smallmatrix} \oslash & \mathsf{FUEL} \\ \mathsf{METERING} \end{smallmatrix} ight]$ button. - 9.
-To reset the totalising value to 0 (zero) for the individual fuel selected set option #57 to 2, press ENTER at that time.
-To reset all totalised values for each fuel use parameter #64.
+To display Fuel Flow Metering press $\left[ \begin{smallmatrix} \emptyset & FUEL \\ METERING \end{smallmatrix} ight]$ button. - 9.
+To reset the totalising value to 0 (zero) for the individual fuel selected set option #57 to 2,